How to make dinnertime easier without having to use a weekly menu.

 Most families love fast food meals.
 So fast food Friday’s are a big hit in our home.

-Pizza, hotdogs, mac-n-cheese, chicken strips.
+Pizza, hotdogs, mac-n-cheese, chicken strips, fish sandwiches, hamburgers, garbage fries.
 I could go on and on.
 Have a few of these goodies ready to go and you have yourself a super quick and fun meal in just minutes.

 Worried about processed foods?
 Make as much as you can from scratch and freeze.
 Just a little more work and you have the same yummy foods that are not only delicious but good for you too!

-Sometimes having a few tricks up your sleeve is all you need to keep dinner time madness at bay.
+Sometimes having a few tricks up your sleeve is all you need to make dinnertime easier.